A Conversation with Josh Weiss

 I’m wary to give advice because there’s no set formula to succeeding in this business.
 All I can say is that if you’re serious about writing a book, then write it.
 Don’t think about getting an agent or selling it just yet.
 Put words on paper and keep doing that until you’re done.
 The book starts out as something that is for you, and you alone.

 Once you’re done and confident in the manuscript, then you can start reaching out to agents.
 You’ll get more rejection responses than interested ones.
 That’s just how it works.
 But here’s the good news: it only takes one single person to “get” your vision.
 I’d been turned down more times than I could count when Scott reached out one evening with those four words you dream of hearing as an aspiring author: “I love the book.”

 What are you working on now?

 Right now, I’m in the middle of editing and collecting feedback on a direct sequel to Beat the Devils, whose story picks up about 18 months after the events of the first book.
 It’s called Sunset Empire and will explore Baker’s connection to the wider Jewish community of Los Angeles.
 Oh, and it’s mainly set during Hannukah, so expect a latke or two…

-An inventive, page-turning crime thriller with "palpable emotional depth" (New York Times Book Review) in which the Red Scare never ended.
+This inventive, page-turning crime thriller with "palpable emotional depth" (New York Times Book Review) envisions a world in which the Red Scare never ended.

 USA, 1958.
 President Joseph McCarthy sits in the White House, elected on a wave of populist xenophobia and barely‑concealed anti‑Semitism.
 The country is in the firm grip of McCarthy's Hueys, a secret police force evolved from the House Un-American Activities Committee.
 Hollywood's sparkling vision of the American dream has been suppressed; its remaining talents forced to turn out endless anti‑communist propaganda.